Best AI File Renamer & Batch Rename Tools for Mac in 2026

 What is the best free AI file renamer for Mac?

 Riffo is completely free with no confirmed usage cap and includes batch renaming and Auto Foldering.
-Zush offers a generous free tier with 50 renames per month, including batch processing, folder monitoring, and rollback.
-AI Renamer's CLI is fully free and open source but requires local model setup.
-For a complete breakdown of free options, see our guide to renaming files with AI for free.
+Zush offers a generous free tier with 50 free renames, including batch processing, folder monitoring, and rollback.
+AI Renamer’s CLI is fully free and open source but requires local model setup.
+For a complete breakdown of free options, see our guide to renaming files with AI for free .

 Can AI file renamers handle RAW photos like CR2 and NEF?